ASTR 1210 (O'Connell) Study Guide

 organic material in the form of oil and natural

-relatively uniform rate of sediment deposition to estimate the age
+the relatively uniform rate of sediment deposition to estimate the

-of different stata.
-Deeper layers are older.
-For an example of
+age of different stata.
+Deeper layers are older, and thicker layers

 "Bio-stratigraphy" uses embedded fossils to refine ages.

-to prove to 19th century geologists that the Earth's surface had
+sufficient to prove to 19th century geologists that the Earth's

-evolved over millions of years of time.
-They are still very
+surface had evolved over at least millions of years of time.

 Cross-section through the Earth (USGS)